 This study uses SMART PLS 3.0 to examine the proposed conceptual model and hypothesis.
 The result showed that all minimum requirements fit with the measurement model.
 First, loading factors for all indicators are significantly over the cut-off value of 0.7.
-According to Hair et al. (2017), a higher level of outside loading factor indicates a higher level of reliability.
+According to Hair et al., (2017), a higher level of outside loading factor indicates a higher level of reliability.
 Second, all extracted means values (AVE) exceed the 0.5 thresholds, supporting the convergent validity of the construct steps.
 Composite reliability (CR) describes the convergence and internal consistency of the developed measures.
 CR calculates the degree to which the particular indicators signal the latent construct.

-The CR estimates of the latent variables of the present study ranged from 0.805 to 0.912 (Table 2), which exceeded the cut-off value of 0.7.
+The CR estimates of the latent variables of the present study ranged from 0.84 to 0.91 (Table 2), which exceeded the cut-off value of 0.7.
 In the third step, to assess discriminant validity, we examined by comparing the square root of the AVE to each variable relation (Fornell & Larcker, 1981).
-The result showed that discriminant validity is established between two constructs association among indicators and more significant than that between a construct and any other construct (Hair et al. 2012).
-Cronbach's alpha coefficients for the multiple-item workplace friendship, knowledge donating, knowledge collecting, and innovative service behavior were 0.821, 0.834, 0.817, and 0.786, respectively, indicating an acceptable level of reliability.
+The result showed that discriminant validity is established between two constructs association among indicators and more significant than that between a construct and any other construct (Hair et al. 2017).
+Cronbach's alpha coefficients for the multiple-item innovative work behavior, knowledge sharing, psychological empowerment, learning goal orientation and core self evaluation were 0.80, 0.84, 0.81, 0,81 and 0.78, respectively, indicating an acceptable level of reliability.